 A tundra might be arctic or alpine, with Alpine tundra considered especially high.
 Alaska and Canada both contain tundra, though certain areas of the Alps would also classify.
 (Yes, it’s the elevation.)

-Within an arctic tundra, temperatures can be as low as -25 degrees Fahrenheit.
-Problematic for people, but ideal for the life this specific habitat supports.
+Temperatures within an arctic tundra can be as low as -25 degrees Fahrenheit.
+This is problematic for people but ideal for the life this specific habitat supports.

-Global warming is one of the unfortunate environmental factors which affect the world’s tundra.
+Global warming is one of the unfortunate environmental factors affecting the world’s tundra.
 If temperatures rise too far, these wonderful areas can no longer support life.
-Check these different types of tundra plants out there.
+Check out these different types of tundra plants.

 See Related: Important Erosion Pros and Cons You Need to Know